siko74/AzureNotebooks/README.md

 ##[Filing Issues](https://github.com/Microsoft/AzureNotebooks/issues/new)
 Knowing the context of your issues will help us solve it faster.
 Please include as much of the following as you can while creating issues:
 * Whether the issue is related to Jupyter Notebooks or the Libraries feature.
-* The Jupyter Kernel (Pytho2, Pyhton3, or R) in case of problems with a Jupyter Notebook.
+* The Jupyter Kernel (Python2, Pyhton3, or R) in case of problems with a Jupyter Notebook.
-* Time of occurance.
+* Time of occurrence.
 * Web browser the issue occured in.
 * If the issue occured once or can be reproduced (with steps to repro it).
 * LibraryID and Notebook Name
 * Logs (!cat .nb.log Or: New/Terminal, $cat .nb.log)
 * Usage scenario: teaching a class, doing homework, evaluating results for research.
+* Add template to root.

 ##FAQs